Abscess, Open Wound Under Flange

 Morning glory

 You probably need antibiotics.
 Wound care nurse needs to see this again.
 Don't let them ignore you.
-Pus is sure sign of infection.
+Pus is a sure sign of infection.

 morganbrooksmail